-A Day's Tale In Meghalaya Skip to main content
+A Day's Tale Of My Travel In Meghalaya Skip to main content

 It has been a long-awaited trip to Meghalaya.
 I always wanted to visit the states far in the east and experience their culture.
 In the December of 2021 by booking tickets for Meghalaya, me and three of my friends decided to explore this state navigating our ways by an i20 car that we took from Guwahati.
 Since our entry and exit point was Guwahati, it made sense.